jvdd/pqknn/README.md

 When training, i.e., compressing the train data, no other hyperparameters are required.

-When prediction, one has to assign 1 hyperparameter;
+When predicting, one has to assign 1 hyperparameter;
 * *k*: the k of k-nearest neighbors.

 ### Example usage